shakacode/cypress-on-rails/README.md

 ```

 The generator modifies/adds the following files/directory in your application:
-* `config/environments/test.rb`
 * `config/initializers/cypress_on_rails.rb` used to configure Cypress on Rails
 * `spec/cypress/e2e/` contains your cypress tests
+* `spec/playwright/e2e/` contains your playwright tests
 * `spec/cypress/support/on-rails.js` contains Cypress on Rails support code
+* `spec/playwright/support/on-rails.js` contains Playwright on Rails support code
-* `spec/cypress/app_commands/scenarios/` contains your Cypress on Rails scenario definitions
+* `spec/e2e/app_commands/scenarios/` contains your Cypress on Rails scenario definitions
-* `spec/cypress/cypress_helper.rb` contains helper code for Cypress on Rails app commands
+* `spec/e2e/cypress_helper.rb` contains helper code for Cypress on Rails app commands

-If you are not using `database_cleaner` look at `spec/cypress/app_commands/clean.rb`.
+If you are not using `database_cleaner` look at `spec/e2e/app_commands/clean.rb`.
-If you are not using `factory_bot` look at `spec/cypress/app_commands/factory_bot.rb`.
+If you are not using `factory_bot` look at `spec/e2e/app_commands/factory_bot.rb`.

 Now you can create scenarios and commands that are plain Ruby files that get loaded through middleware, the ruby sky is your limit.

 ### Update your database.yml

-When running `cypress test` on your local computer it's recommended to start your server in development mode so that changes you
+When running `cypress test` or `playwright test` on your local computer it's recommended to start your server in development mode so that changes you
 make are picked up without having to restart the server.
 It's recommended you update your `database.yml` to check if the `CYPRESS` environment variable is set and switch it to the test database
 otherwise cypress will keep clearing your development database.